Ejdems666/HyggeMVC/readme.md

 and extend the HyggeMVC RequestDispatcher and implement routeToController() method

-In this method you can create your routes and call a corresponding controller. viz an example:
+In this method you can create your routes and call a corresponding controller, example:

      protected void routeToController(HttpServletRequest request, HttpServletResponse response, String url) {
               Router router =